TanskiSzymon/AI-agent-for-3D-Printer-Control-System/README.md

 - Install KAMP.

 - Add/adjust macros as in Klipper/KAMP Configuration

-.
-If a KAMP file is read-only, copy it under a new name and change the relevant [include ...] (e.g. swap Start_Print.cfg → Start_Print2.cfg in KAMP_Settings.cfg).
+>If a KAMP file is read-only, copy it under a new name and change the relevant [include ...] (e.g. swap Start_Print.cfg → Start_Print2.cfg in KAMP_Settings.cfg).

 2. MCP Server (Docker build + secrets)